Central National Bank (Boston, MA)

 Article Text

-BANK FAILURE.
-The Central National of Boston Closes Its Doors.
-Never Recovered from Blow from the Pacific Bank Failure.
-The Wreck Due to Losses SustainedAccounts Are Straight.
-Boston, Nov.
-16.-The Central National Bank, a small institution compared with many other city banks, did not open its doors, Friday, by reason of an order from the comptroller of the currency, who had placed National Bank Examiner W. E. Neal over it as temporary receiver.
-Impaired assets is given as the reason for the failure and the bank is closed for good.
-The incident did not produce any flurry in financial circles as the closing of the bank through liquidation by the Eliot National Bank was looked for and such action it was supposed had commenced.
-The incident which precipitated the failure was the rejection of a considerable portion of the Central Bank's assets by President Burrage of the Eliot Bank, who was scrutinizing them preparatory to taking the bank for liquidation.
-Another portion of the assets was known to have been acceptable and the action of President Burrage and the Eliot Bank directorate in refusing to liquidate the bank was unexpected.
-Wednesday, sales of the Central's stock dropped $15 from par, and, yesterday, depositors withdrew something like two millions.
-Later in the day the Clearing House declined to aid the bank and certified checks on the bank were refused acceptance by other banks.
-Over night operations were made to place a receiver in charge of the bank and in fulfilment of this plan the doors were placarded, today.
-Many banks came to the relief of the Central's depositors, the National Shawmut offering to advance 50 per cent. of their deposits.
-Director Moses W. Richardson of the bank.
-Friday, said that depositors probably would be paid in full, and while the stockholders may be called upon for a quick assessment in the end they will lose nothing.
+BOSTON BANK CLOSED.
+Failure of Central National Causes Only Slight Flurry, BOSTON, Nov.
+15.-The Central National, a small institution compared with many other city banks, has closed its doors by reason of an order from the comptroller of the currency, who has placed National Bank Examiner W. E. Neal over it as temporary receiver.
+Impaired assets is given as the reason for the failure, and the bank is closed for good.
+The incident did not produce any flurry in financial circles, as the closing of the bank through liquidation by the Eliot National bank was looked for, and such action it was supposed had commenced.
+The incident which precipitated the failure was the rejection of a considerable portion of the Central bank's assets by President Burrage of the Eliot bank, who was scrutinizing them preparatory to taking the bank for liquidation.
+Another portion of the assets was known to have been acceptable, and the action of President Burrage and the Eliot bank directorate in refusing to liquidate the bank was unexpected.
+Wednesday sales of the Central's stock dropped $15 from par, and Thursday depositors withdrew something like $2,000,000.
+Later the clearing house declined to aid the bank, and certified checks on the bank were refused acceptance by other banks.
+Preparations were at once made to place a receiver in charge of the bank.
+Many banks came to the relief of the Central's depositors, the National Shawmut offering to advance 50 per cent of their deposits.
+Director Moses W. Richardson of the bank says that depositors probably will be paid in full, and while the stockholders may be called upon for a quick assessment in the end they will lose nothing.
 Officers of other banks are of the opinion that the Central's failure will not be noticed in financial circles.
-The failure for negotiations for the Eliot National Bank to liquidate the Central National and the refusal of the Boston Clearing House Association to aid the latter bank are understood to be the immediate causes of the failure, but it is said in banking circles that the Central National never fully re-

 Click image to open full size in new tab